 BIOGRAPHY

 Maysaloun Faraj is a London-based painter, ceramist, and sculptor with a BSc in Architecture.
-Born in the USA, she spent her formative years between Los Angeles, where she was born, Washington and New York (1955–1968) before moving to Baghdad in the 1970s, followed by settling in London in 1982, with intermittent periods in Paris, including residencies at the Al-Mansouria Foundation: Cité International des Arts in 2015/17/18.
+Born in the United States, she spent her early years between Los Angeles, Washington, and New York before moving to Baghdad in 1968, where she studied Architecture at Baghdad University and laid the foundations of her artistic practice.
+She has lived in London since 1982, with intermittent periods in Paris, including residencies at the Cité Internationale des Arts in 2015/17/18.

-These diverse cultural experiences profoundly shaped her artistic output.
-Her work is distinguished by an aesthetic informed by architectural discipline, creating a web of references that bridge East and West, ancient and contemporary, public and deeply personal.
-Often reflecting on themes of spirituality and the transience of human existence, Faraj employs a visual vocabulary rooted in vibrant colour and basic geometric forms, striving for harmony and order.
+Her diverse cultural experiences have profoundly shaped her artistic vision.
+Faraj’s work reflects an aesthetic informed by architectural discipline, and weaves references that bridge East and West, ancient and contemporary, public and deeply personal.
+Exploring themes of spirituality and the transience of human existence, she employs a visual language of vibrant colour and basic geometric forms, seeking harmony and order.

-Beyond her art, Faraj has played a pivotal role in advancing modern art from the Middle East.
-She curated the first international showcase of contemporary and modern Iraqi art, which toured the UK and USA from 2000 to 2003.
+Beyond her studio practice, Faraj has played a pivotal role in advancing modern art from the Middle East.
+She curated the first international showcase of contemporary and modern Iraqi art, which toured the United Kingdom and the United States from 2000 to 2003.
 She is also the editor of the seminal publication Strokes of Genius: Contemporary Iraqi Art (Saqi Books, 2001).
-In 2002 she co-founded Aya Gallery in London with her husband, the renowned architect Ali Mousawi.
-The gallery operated until 2010 as a critical platform for promoting art from Iraq and the Middle East.
-In 2008, she served as a judge for the inaugural Arab Art and Culture Award in the UK.
+In 2002, she co-founded Aya Gallery in London with her husband, the architect Ali Mousawi, operating until 2010 as a vital platform for art from Iraq and the wider Middle East.
+In 2008, she served as a judge for the inaugural Arab Art and Culture Award in the United Kingdom.

-Her work is held in notable private and public collections worldwide, including Mathaf Modern (Doha Qatar), the British Museum, Rotterdam Wereld Museum, National Museum for Women in the Arts (USA), Jordan National Museum (Amman), Barjeel Art Foundation (UAE), Al-Mansouria Foundation (Paris), Aga Khan Foundation (Canada) and esteemed private collections including Hussain Ali Harba (Turin Italy), Ibrahimi and Ali Husri (Jordan), the late Basil al-Rahim (London), Hamad Abdulla & Nasser al-Khori (Houston & Doha) and important others.
+Faraj’s work is held in prominent public and private collections worldwide, including the British Museum, Mathaf Modern (Doha, Qatar) Rotterdam Wereld Museum (the Netherlands), National Museum for Women in the Arts (United States), Jordan National Museum (Amman), Barjeel Art Foundation (UAE), Al Mansouria Foundation (Paris), the Aga Khan Foundation (Canada), and distinguished private collections including Hussain Ali Harba (Turin), the Ibrahimi and Ali Husri collections (Jordan), the late Basil al Rahim (London), Her Excellency Shaikha Paula al Sabah (Kuwait), Hamza Seraifi (Saudi Arabia), Hamad Abdulla and Nasser al Khori (Houston and Doha) among significant others.

 SELECTED SOLO EXHIBITIONS